 Cloud Access Security Brokers (CASB) have a set of well-defined policies to strengthen the security and privacy of data in a cloud-based environment.
-Also, CASB offers powerful features like data monitoring, real-time surveillance on user activity, well-guarded user access control mechanisms, while ensuring absolute control over operations to safeguard the enterprises from any sort of data leak or data breach of confidentiality.
+Also, CASB offers powerful features like data monitoring, real-time surveillance on user activity, and well-guarded user access control mechanisms, while ensuring absolute control over operations to safeguard the enterprises from any sort of data leak or data breach of confidentiality.

 Organizational Benefits of CASB Implementation

 - If the enterprise is in possession of bulk confidential data like law firms and finance corporations, then availing a feature that allows granular control of data is highly significant to them.
-CASB security provide the best practices like absolute control over data sharing and downloading by users over the cloud, restricting access to limited groups or individuals, and guarding against data duplication.
+CASB security provides the best practices like absolute control over data sharing and downloading by users over the cloud, restricting access to limited groups or individuals, and guarding against data duplication.

-- Enterprise mobility is aided by the CASB solutions.
+- Enterprise mobility is aided by CASB solutions.
 The Cloud Access Security Brokers provide data security when downloading sensitive data from the cloud storage to personal devices like mobiles etc.